Ellen Gracie Northfleet: Education

-In May 2006, she came very close to becoming the first acting female president, when Luis Inacio Lula da Silva was travelling abroad.
+In May 2006, she came very close to becoming the first acting female president, when Luiz Inácio Lula da Silva was travelling abroad.
 According to Brazilian law, when the President is away from the country the next in succession becomes interim president.
 However, since elections were drawing near, anyone who occupied the post would be disqualified from running for office, so the vice-president, José Alencar, and the speaker of the house, Aldo Rebelo, the next in succession and who were considering running, also left Brazil.
 This would have made her the interim president for at least 10 hours.
 However, President of the Senate Renan Calheiros, who was not up for re-election and preceded her in the order of succession, stayed behind.

 World Justice Project

 Northfleet is on the board of directors of the World Justice Project.
 The World Justice Project works to lead a global, multidisciplinary effort to strengthen the Rule of Law for the development of communities of opportunity and equity.
 She is also a member of the Inter-American Dialogue.